 vgstash - a place to stash your game collection

-If you love video games, you've probably amassed a collection of them, across many different systems; physical, digital, and everything in-between.
+If you love video games, you've probably amassed a collection of them, across many different systems and platforms, both physical and digital.
 At some point, a player may want to know a few key pieces of information that may steer their gaming.
 These questions are great for quelling boredom and keeping a gaming backlog manageable:

 - Which games do I own?

 - Which games have I beaten or completed?

 - Which games do I need to beat?